PalFinderTeam/palFinder/README.md

 It was created as part of the Software Development Project [CS-306](https://edu.epfl.ch/coursebook/en/software-development-project-CS-306-1) class at EPFL.

-You can find a small promotional video other [here](https://www.youtube.com/watch?v=bKBTz7Wq6eg).
+You can find our promotional video [here](https://www.youtube.com/watch?v=bKBTz7Wq6eg).

 ## Key Features
 1. Find ongoing and future meetups througth an intuitive interface and simple filter system.